MuhammedAdwan/MuhammedsWebStore/MuhammedsWebStore/README.txt

         Microsoft.AspNetCore.Mvc.ViewFeatures.ViewDataDictionary.EnsureCompatible(object value)
-17:55   Couldnt find the issues, I had 7 errors while trying to fix it 20:50   Fixed 6 of the errors as i forgot to add ICoverTypeRepository CoverType { get; } in IUnitOfWork IRepository
+17:55   Couldnt find the issues, I had 7 errors while trying to fix it 20:50   Fixed 6 of the errors as i forgot to add ICoverTypeRepository CoverType { get; } in IUnitOfWork IRepository 23:10   Added New Product class in the model project 23:15   added the provided code to the new product class